BrunoMartelli01/QuantumComputing/README.md

 Such a setup is not easily scalable in non-distributed environments.

-## Available scripts:
+## Available scripts

-- `dataset.py`: file to generate the dataset from sklearn's `load_breast_cancer`
+- `__main.py__`: Entry point to execute final tests with optimal parameters
-- `qkernel.py`: file to create a quantum kernel
+- `dataset.py`: Generates dataset using `load_breast_cancer` from scikit-learn
-- `qkernel_log_to_csv.py`: file to transform the logs produced during the study of kernels into a more easily explorable csv
+- `parameter_study.py`: Explores optimal parameters for quantum SVM
-- `qsvm.py`: implementation of the quantum support vector machine with quantum annealing
+- `qkernel_log_to_csv.py`: Converts kernel study logs to a CSV format for easier analysis
-- `studies.ipynb`: experiments carried out to find the optimal parameters of the different pipeline components produced
+- `qkernel.py`: Implements quantum kernel construction

-## Other files:
+- `qsvm.py`: Quantum SVM implementation using quantum annealing

-- `primes.txt`: list of prime numbers used to generate the subsets of the dataset
+## Other files

-- `requirements.txt`: dependencies to execute scripts
+- `End2EndQuantumLearning.pdf`: Final project report (output of LaTeX build in the report folder)

-## Report
+- `primes.txt`: List of prime numbers used to generate dataset subsets

-The report folder contains LaTeX sources detailing what was done
+- `requirements.txt`: Python dependencies for running the project